duncanhkc/eck/README.md

 This project elaborate how to deploy an eck in K8s.
 Write helm charts for them if needed in the future.

 Note:
-1. ECK cannot be deployed as helm chart yet, please follow the steps below to deploy eck.
+1. ECK is not deployed as helm chart yet, please follow the steps below to deploy eck.
 2. IMPORTANT: DO NOT use "kubectl delete es.yaml" or "kubectl replace --force es.yaml".
 The data will be lost.

 ## ECK Deploy steps